 6. Requirements to be qualified as an English Teacher abroad.

 Please also know that: The more qualified you are, the better the payments you receive.
 This comes not only in terms of money but also in extra perks like shorter working hours and free accommodation or food.
 Some countries won’t even require you to have a University degree as long as you have a CELTA, TESOL or TEFL certificate.
-TEFL certificate is the cheapest, you can get it for less than $200 online compared to $1500 minimum cost of getting a CELTA.
-Check myTEFL, it is our recommended company, you can check their 120-hour course which is the minimum requirement to be able to teach English abroad.
-You can get 40% discount by using our code at the payment checkout: 2MONKEYS
+TEFL certification online is the cheapest, you can get it for less than $200 online compared to $1500 minimum cost of getting a CELTA.

 Where Should You Teach English Abroad?
 Countries with High Demand for English Teachers!